Breast Implant Materials, Preparations, Procedures and Recovery

 Patients must follow these steps before their breast augmentation surgery.

-- All blood-thinning medications like Aspirin, Ibuprofen, hormones, and herbal supplements must be stopped 2 weeks before the surgery.
+All blood-thinning medications or anti-inflammatory drugs like Aspirin, Ibuprofen, hormones, and herbal supplements must be stopped 2 weeks before the surgery.

 Some plastic surgery patients, especially those who are scheduled to receive more complicated medical treatments, to prepare a bag in case they elect for a night stay following the operation.